edwardtslater/edwardtslater.github.io/README.md

 - Maintain the margin rate for $2.5m in annual revenue SaaS platform
 - Participated in the ISO and PCI process through the discovery and remediation phases of getting certified
 - Assist business units with the RFP process
-- Facilitate with the BCP planning  for the organization
+- Facilitate the BCP planning  for the organization
 - Coordinate the manual reporting process for AP billing

 ## Genesys | Interactive Intelligence / Associate Software Engineer, DevOps